 Grow Our Housing

-Over the last several years Boise has seen tremendous vitality, with low unemployment, increased opportunity, and a growing national realization that Boise truly is becoming one of the most livable cities in the country.
-Boise's challenge is how to maintain the city's high livability in the face of the dramatic growth brought by this success.
+Over the last several years, Boise has seen tremendous vitality, with low unemployment, increased opportunity and a growing national realization that Boise is truly becoming one of the most livable cities in the country.
+Boise’s challenge is how to maintain the city’s high livability in the face of dramatic growth brought by this success.

 Boise's Housing Principles

 A successful housing strategy is created from a shared set of core principles.
-The Mayor and team have developed the following three pillars:
+Boise Mayor and City Council developed three pillars to guide Boise’s housing vision.